‘Where every child is known and excellence is achieved’

 Churchill House comprises of staff from three different curriculum areas: Science, Technology and ICT.
 The House name was chosen by pupils and the pupils designed the house logo.
 We have ten different forms in the house and these are also named after famous people associated with British Inventions and scientific discoveries.
-We are affiliated to Scott Polar Museum and all
+We are affiliated to Scott Polar Museum in Cambridge.

 Fitzwilliam House comprises of staff from three different curriculum areas: Performing Arts, Languages and English.
 The House name was chosen by pupils and the pupils designed the house logo.
 We have nine forms in the house and these are named after famous people associated with the arts, literature and languages.
 We are affiliated with Fitzwilliam museum and make regular

 Attenborough House comprises of staff from two different curriculum areas: Maths, and Humanities.
 The House name was chosen by pupils and the pupils designed the house logo.
-We have ten different forms in the house and these are named after endangered species of the British Isles, see if you can identify them from the pictures below them click
+We have ten different forms in the house and these are named after endangered species of the British Isles.

 The Pursuit of Excellence